PeterMce1994/Exports-Imports/README.md

-# Exports
+# Exports-Imports
-Exports classified by country
+Exports and imports classified by country

-This is analysis "exports" Top-5 insight that impact Thailand.
+This is analysis "Exports-Imports" Top-5 insight that impact Thailand.